Lawaltunde/Portfolio-website/README.md

     └── thank_you.html      # Thank you page after form submission
 ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-If you have any suggestions or find any bugs, please open an issue or create a pull request.
+I'm always open to collaboration and suggestions!
+If you have any ideas for improvement or find any bugs, please feel free to open an issue or submit a pull request.

-## License
+## 📄 License

 This project is licensed under the MIT License.